uptonking/note4yaoo/lib-db-rxdb-dev.md

 - Also when CRDTs are used, it is no longer allowed to do non-CRDT writes to the document properties.
 # blogs-rxdb
 - [Internal of RXDB: Plugins, Storages Adapters - DEV Community_202303](https://dev.to/dhrn/internal-of-rxdb-plugins-storages-adapters-3bi3)
+- RXDB follows a modular architecture
+  - Core Layer: This layer provides the basic functionality of RXDB, such as document CRUD operations and query execution.
+  - Plugin Layer: Plugins are building blocks that helps to extend the functionality of RXDB.
+They can be used to provide encryption, sync, and validation features, among others.
+This layer is responsible for the communication between RXDB and the underlying database system.
+Currently, RXDB supports multiple adapters, including PouchDB, MongoDB, and SQLite.

 ## [Alternatives for realtime offline-first JavaScript applications](https://rxdb.info/alternatives.html)